jiqiujia/imllib-spark/README.md

 * Support n-best outputs
 * Linear-chain (first-order Markov) CRF
 * Test can run both in parallel and in serial

+## AdaOptimizer

+A Spark-based implementation of Adam and AdaGrad optimizer, methods for Stochastic Optimization.
+See https://arxiv.org/abs/1412.6980 and http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf Comparing with SGD, Adam and AdaGrad have better performance.
+Especially in case of sparse features, Adam can converge faster than normal SGD.

 ## Contact & Feedback